vadimdemedes/ink-text-input/readme.md

 Function to call when `Enter` is pressed, where first argument is a value of the input.

+### focus

+Type: `boolean`\
+Default: `true`

+If `true`, listen to user's input.
+Useful in case there are multiple input components at the same time and input must be "routed" to a specific component.

 ## Uncontrolled usage

 This component also exposes an [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) version, which handles `value` changes for you.
 To receive the final input value, use `onSubmit` prop.